JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

 #### Stop

 Stopping a job requires the UUID returned in the StartResponse.
-The user has the option to kill the process gracefully.
-This will give the process time to internally handle the kill request.
+The user has the option to force kill the process with SIGKILL by setting `forced` to true.
+By not providing `forced` or setting it to false the process will be killed using SIGTERM.

 ```proto
 // StopRequest describes StopRequest